S3-working-group/s3-practical-guide/docs/all.md

-#### Delegate Influence
+#### Manage the Whole System

-<div class="card summary"><div class="card-body">Distribute the power to influence, to enable people to decide and act for themselves within defined constraints.
+<div class="card summary"><div class="card-body">Ensure that the effectiveness and integrity of the whole organization is monitored and maintained, so that the organization is able to ongoingly and adequately fulfill its purpose.
 </div></div>

-A <a href="glossary.html#entry-delegator" class="glossary-tooltip" data-toggle="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> can support <a href="glossary.html#entry-delegatee" class="glossary-tooltip" data-toggle="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees</a> to deliver value by:
+#### Enable Autonomy

--   Clearly defining <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> of autonomy and responsibility
+<div class="card summary"><div class="card-body">Free people up to decide and act for themselves as much as possible, so that they can deliver value fast and respond quickly to changes when necessary.
--   Ensuring there are opportunities for learning and development
+</div></div>

--   Providing support if required
+#### Collaborate on Dependencies

-Adjust constraints incrementally, considering capabilities, reliability and outcome.
+<div class="card summary"><div class="card-body">For each dependency, work with all stakeholders to agree on how to deal with it effectively, and act accordingly.

-Decentralize as much as possible, and retain as much influence as necessary.
+</div></div>

 #### Clarify and Develop Strategy